Observations Made on Review of Financial Statements during 2013

 Undertakings Obtained to Make the Required Corrections

-Sri Lanka Accounting and Auditing Standards Monitoring Board (SLAASMB) obtained undertakings from eight specified business enterprises (SBEs) to make corrections in financial statements.
-These undertakings resulted in corrections to net profits/ equity amounting to Rs.
-3.4 Billion.
+Sri Lanka Accounting and Auditing Standards Monitoring Board (SLAASMB) obtained undertakings from four specified business enterprises (SBEs) to make corrections in financial statements.
+These undertakings resulted in corrections to net profits/equity amounting to Rs.
+1.6 Billion.

 Types of items for which the undertakings were obtained are as follows: